[Edge] Virtual UDP Sender. Eases sending WiZ lights control commands

 • In SmartThings app go to add new devices and Scan nearby so the UDP Sender device appears.

-• There is a generic ip:port message input format and syntactic sugar to craft WiZ setPilot commands.
+• There is a generic ip:port message input format and syntactic sugar to craft WiZ setPilot commands as well as other types of payloads you can find in the cheat sheet at the end.

 :warning: Make sure your lights have static IPs!
 You can achieve that by setting static reservations in the DHCP configuration of your router.

-You may be familiar with the WiZ UDP code generator that tells you the message to send, mind it’s a bit outdated.
+You may be familiar with the WiZ UDP code generator that tells you the JSON text message to send.
 Well, you can use those codes from automations now.

 For instance, to activate the Deep dive dynamic scene at 100% brightness in a WiZ bulb, this generic syntax will work: